sohang05/Data-Analytics-Projects/Amazon Sales Insight/Readme.md

 We have a dataset on Food Category Sales by Amazon.Using this dataset we will find some of the important parameters such as :
 * Total number of sales.
-* Total discount givent on the products.
+* Total discount given on the products.
 * Orders by delivery date.
 * Highest number of orders for a product in terms of quantity etc.